I Wouldn't Wish Teddi Mellencamp's Diet Plan On My Worst Enemy

 The program is not cheap.
 The two-week jumpstart costs $599, the monthly program comes to $399 per month, the weight and workout plan is $165 per month, and the maintenance plan totals $95 per month.
 They also offer a postpartum program that costs $525 per month.
 They do not offer refunds, and they "feel this policy gives clients a true level of accountability and motivation to go ALL IN."

-All In By Teddi also has a workout video [ONE WORKOUT VIDEO?] you can follow along with as well as a cookbook, journal, and in-person retreat opportunities — all available at an additional cost.
+All In By Teddi also has a workout video you can follow along with as well as a cookbook, journal, and in-person retreat opportunities — all available at an additional cost.

 What are people saying about Teddi’s diet program?